eltonching88/ECE2112-PA1/README.md

 ### 2. [Emoticon Problem]()
 ### 3. [Unpacking List Problem]()

-Hello

 ## **Alphabet Soup Problem**
-### Step 1.
+Step 1.
 I defined the function 'alphabet_soup' to convert all characters in the list 'letters' to lowercase and sort the characters
 ```
 def alphabet_soup(word):
     # Convert to lowercase and sort the list